mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-1.md

 ### Previous attempts

 Before I was using Macs, I used custom built notebooks with NetBSD/OpenBSD as my operating system of choice.
 Those were pretty powerful machines at that time.
 2x2.8Ghz CPU with HyperThreading technology.
 I loved it.
-After using iBooks for a few years I though what if I can switch back and use *BSD or Linux on a notebook, so I bought a Toshiba.
+After using iBooks for a few years I thought what if I can switch back and use *BSD or Linux on a notebook, so I bought a Toshiba.
 I tried everything but I wasn't able to "like" or "love" it, so finally I gave it to a friend.
-I bougth another MacBook.
+I bought another MacBook.

 Somehow even a Toshiba notebook with a Linux/BSD wasn't able to impress me.
-I was disappoitned but happy with my new MacBook.
+I was disappointed but happy with my new MacBook.

 ### Why I decided to switch